Azure/hpcpack-acm/src/portal/README.md

 ## Docker on Windows

-To develop in Docker on Windows, firstly [get Docker](https://www.docker.com/get-docker) on Windows.
+To develop in Docker on Windows, firstly [register for a Docker account](https://www.docker.com/) and [get Docker](https://www.docker.com/get-docker) on Windows.
 Then you can use a Docker container as a "runtime box" for your Angular project.
 Do it as the followings.

+Open a "cmd" shell, and log in with your Docker account by

+`docker login`

-Open a "cmd" shell, cd into the portal project root(like ".../hpc-acm/src/portal") and execute:
+Then cd into the portal project root(like ".../hpc-acm/src/portal") and execute:

 `docker run --rm -it -v %cd%:/opt/app -w /opt/app --name portal -p 4200:4200 teracy/angular-cli /bin/bash`

-It mounts the current directory `%cd%` to `/opt/app` in the Docker container's system, sets `/opt/app` as the working dirand opens an interactive Bash shell.
+It mounts the current directory `%cd%` to `/opt/app` in the Docker container's system, sets `/opt/app` as the working dirand opens an interactive Bash shell inside the docker container.
 It also maps the port 4200 of the container to the host's 4200 port.

 For the first time(or when you update package.json), you need to install(or update) npm packages.
-Do it in the shell:
+Do it inside the docker container's shell:

 `npm install`